akash-kumar12/portfolio-cv-/README.md

-It seems like you've provided the HTML, CSS, and JavaScript code for a portfolio website.
-Let's break down the structure of your website and discuss the features and technologies used.

 ### Structure of the Website:
 1. **Header Section:** Contains the navigation menu, logo, and a button to toggle the mobile menu.